-Budapest is famous for its rich culture, underground caves, the mighty Danube River, and for being the Spa Capital of the World.
-Budapest is also known for its world-famous Ruin Bars, the drop-dead gorgeous Parliament Building, and its delectable local temptations.
+Budapest is famous for its rich culture, underground caves, staggering architecture, and for being the Spa Capital of the World.
+The Queen of the Danube is also known for its unique Ruin Bars, gigantic Parliament Building, imposing Great Synagogue, and delectable local cuisine.

 In this article, you’ll discover 33 cool things Budapest is famous for.

 From heart-stopping river panoramas to peculiar underground adventures, and from mouthwatering dishes to vivid nightlife, we’re sure you’ll find an answer to the question, “What is Budapest known for?”